MattterSteege/ZermosModal/README.md

 ZermosModal is a versatile JavaScript library for creating interactive and dynamic modal interfaces.
 It provides a flexible way to build complex forms, surveys, and interactive UI components with various input types and conditional rendering capabilities.

+This project is NOT a plug and play solution, it is a library that you can use to create your own modals with your own styling and logic.
+While a lot of the basic components are already implemented, you can always add/edit components to extend the library.

 ## 2. Class Overview

 The library consists of two main classes: